soumyak-panigrahi/Tree-Lib/desgin.md

 You don't need to make Base class for every different type of Node you make, just make for those which are extensively customized  like Binary Search Tree or Red - Black Tree.
 It is the programmer's wish if they think that this particular tree can prefectly argumneted with efficiency.
-For example Red - Black Tree just takes one bit extra (for color) per node than a normal Binary Search Tree but give balanced conditions.
-So, any type argumenting is efficient and so, you can make a base class for a Red - Black Tree whereas a AVL tree store a Height data member (which stores height of the node as root) so as the tree grows the size of height data member should also grow.
-Hence, argumenting is not as efficient as Red-Black.
-And again this **just a thought** in some cases AVL tree may out grow.
-So, Again *depends on the program*.
+For example Red - Black Tree just takes one bit extra (for color) per node than a normal Binary Search Tree but give balanced conditions (For N node height h is lg(N)<= h <=2\*lg(N)).
+Whereas AVL takes 2 extra bit than a normal Binary search Tree but it height for N node is lg(N).
+So, if we are using Red-Black Tree rather than AVL we are saving 1 bit per node but the of AVL is Perfect whereas the Red-Black's varies upto 2\*lg(N).
+Therefore, while argumenting (adding extra information for efficiency of a particular task) either we can save N bit or we can have perfect height.
+So, what will be useful **depends on task**.
+So, use it where your resources are limited for that.